MoonWalker440/Music-Megathread/README.md

 - [Replay Mix Plus](https://github.com/soreikomori/ReplayMixPlus) - A playlist generator for YouTube Music

+- [discord-music-presence](https://github.com/ungive/discord-music-presence) - Music Presence shows your friends on Discord what music you are listening to.

 ### ▷ Metadata Editor / File Renaming / Tagging And More

 - 🌟 [Metatogger](https://www.luminescence-software.org/en/metatogger.html) - Metatogger is the new generation of tag editor allowing you to rename, tag and easily sort your audio files